Professor and Chairman,

 New York, New York

-A native of Milan, Italy, she graduated medical school and did medical oncology training at the Università degli Studi (summa cum laude), before coming to USC to work in the laboratory of Dr. Malcolm Mitchell in cancer immunology.
+A native of Milan, Italy, she graduated medical school and did medical oncology training at the Università degli Studi (summa cum laude), before going to University of Souther California (USC) to work in the laboratory of Dr. Malcolm Mitchell in cancer immunology.
 After an ACS fellowship in AIDS and lymphoma, she completed a residency in radiation oncology at USC.

 A prolific researcher (greater than 150 publications), Dr. Formenti has pioneered the use of concurrent chemo-radiation in locally advanced breast cancer (LABC).
 Her research has been consistently funded by NIH, ACS, BCRF and Komen, and culminated in 2005 with a Center of Excellence Award from the Department of Defense Breast Cancer Research Program to study the biology and outcome of international LABC (Mexico, India, and S. Africa).